jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/Image-Packaging.md

 4) Relation to Compilation and Construction

-The “Create Image” in the New Creation is the “Compiled Image” in the Container Registry.
+The "Create Image" in the New Creation is the "Compiled Image" in the Container Registry.

 **Create Image**